molgenis/CoNVaDING/README.md

 # CoNVaDING_reload

 This is a fork of the original project CoNVaDING
-Thia project is the official one and I make no claims to be a replacement of it.
+This project is the official one and I make no claims to be a replacement of it.

-If you wan to follow the official project pleae go to
+If you wan to follow the official project please go to:

 https://molgenis.gitbooks.io/convading/